• Skip to primary navigation

 • In a small bowl, combine the noodle sauce ingredients as listed above and set aside.

-• Bring a large pan filled halfway with water to boil on high heat.
+• Bring a large pan filled halfway with water to a boil on high heat.
 Blanch noodles for 30 seconds or just until loosened.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!